StevenWeir038/Kennel39/README.md

 Only by addressing this can the user account edit/update/delete functionality be realised in the front-end.
 (Bookings were the highest priority for this project).

 A good source to aid with this expansion is by [Vitor Freitas](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html#onetoone).

+It would be preferable to give a user their own page to view appointments.

+Also why not provide buttons to work in conjucction with a datepicker.
+The latter provides a date, each button can represent an appointment time.
+These values can be queried against existing Book table entries and let the user know if the appointent is available.

+The next logical step with this approach is to change the colour of these buttons based upon that time being available.
+For example, taken appointments are greyed out completely or hidden.

 ## Testing